michael2012z/BitBible/markdown/JPS/files/Gen.md

 16. So Esau returned that day on his way unto Seir.

 17. And Jacob journeyed to Succoth, and built him a house, and made booths for his cattle.
-Therefore the name of the place is called Succoth.That is, Booths.
+Therefore the name of the place is called Succoth.

 18. And Jacob came in peace to the city of Shechem, which is in the land of Canaan, when he came from Paddan-aram; and encamped before the city.

 19. And he bought the parcel of ground, where he had spread his tent, at the hand of the children of Hamor, Shechem's father, for a hundred pieces of money.

-20. And he erected there an altar, and called it El-elohe-Israel.That is, God, the God of Israel.
+20. And he erected there an altar, and called it El-elohe-Israel.

 ## Genesis 34